mattbanderson/mattbanderson.github.io/_pages/isle-royale-trip.md

 Standard entrance fee is $7 per person per day.
 $60 national parks season pass covers 1 person + 3 guests for a calendar year.
-Matt is planning to purchase a season pass, which will cover the rest of the group.
+Matt has purchased a season pass, which will cover the rest of the group.

 ### Permits